What is a Paleo diet?

 Quinoa has caused some confusion in the Paleo community.
 Seeds make it onto the paleo food list, but grains are banned.
 So which is quinoa?
 Well, it’s complicated.
 Quinoa is harvested from the goosefoot plant, which is more closely related to spinach and beets than to cereal, so it’s technically not a grain.
 Often referred to as a ‘superfood’, it is gluten free, rich in vitamins and minerals, and is one of a handful of plants that provide all essential amino acids.

-But is it Paleo?
+But is quinoa Paleo?
 Unfortunately not.
 Quinoa belongs to a group known as ‘pseudo grains’, which are not actually related to cereals, but act like them in a number of important ways, and this means they are not included in a strict Paleo diet.
 Firstly, they are high in carbohydrates, making them particularly unsuitable for anyone trying to lose weight, and secondly, they contain several ‘anti-nutrients’, proteins and acids that prevent the body from absorbing nutrients and are believed to irritate the digestive tract.

 That said, Paleo guru Dr Cordain has said that it isn’t necessary to be too strict with pseudo grains.
 They are considered a healthier option than true grains, and some see them as a useful stepping stone while cutting grains from your diet.
 Others follow what is referred to as an 80 / 20 plan, which means adhering to a strict Paleo diet 80% of the time, and relaxing the rules for the remaining 20%, which would allow for eating quinoa on certain occasions.
 Plus, if you’re considering a Paleo vegan diet, quinoa may be an acceptable ‘cheat’ to ensure you get enough protein.

-Other Paleo foods Ideas
+Other Paleo foods ideas

 In terms of animal products, the idea is that the animal should live as natural a life as possible to mimic the wild food of our ancestors.
 Think grass-fed meat and game, free-range poultry and eggs, and hand-caught seafood.
 Processed meats are out, though, so no spam or hot dogs.